opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

 Success again.
-Now, the million dollar question.
-How do we take our own text and documents and have them vectorized when we ingest?
+Now, the million-dollar question: How do we take our own text and documents and have them vectorized when we ingest?

 ## The Neural Search Plugin